wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 -   storage layer
 -   data ingestion layer

+Each layer scales to accommodate different use cases, data quantities, and ingestion rates.

-### User Interface
+### User Interface Layer

-The **user interface** (UI) is displayed to a browser, and all queries and computations are processed within the query and compute layers in the Wavefront application.
-You log into the Wavefront UI via a standard web browser in many cases using an SSO solution.
-One unique feature of the UI is the ability to display charts with data over any range of time (e.g. over an entire year).
-Another important architectural feature of Wavefront is the ability for custom applications to access Wavefront using the Wavefront **REST API**.
-All actions within the UI can be accessed through the API.
+The **user interface** (UI) is displayed in a browser.
+You log in to the Wavefront UI from a standard web browser, in many cases using an SSO solution.
+One unique feature of the UI is that it can display charts with data over any range of time (e.g. over an entire year).

-Each of the layers can be scaled out horizontally to accommodate different use cases, data quantities, and ingestion rates.
+Custom applications can access all actions within the Wavefront UI using the Wavefront **REST API**.

+### Query Layer

+All queries and computations are processed within the query and compute layers in the Wavefront application.

-One of Wavefront's differentiators is the [Wavefront Query Language](query_language_reference.html), which allows you to harness the power of the platform to design your own key performance indicators from all of your metric data.
-The query language has support for sophisticated statistical functions and can be used to construct simple and complex queries across multiple metrics/sources leveraging any combination of functions (which include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.).
-The primary job of the **query layer** is to execute Wavefront Query Language queries in the most efficient means possible.
-The query layer is extremely flexible and optimized to scale to the enormous data volumes that Wavefront collects and maintains.
-This layer is optimized to avoid unnecessary calls on the storage layer, and to ensure a very fast "speed of thought" response time.
-Queries can be used to drive a chart or an alert.
-An alert can be used to notify an individual or a group within your company about a particular condition that has been met.
-For instance, you may want to alert operations if a server goes down.
-The alerting functionality integrates with services such as PagerDuty to notify the appropriate person or group in such a situation.
+The [Wavefront Query Language](query_language_reference.html) allows you to set up your own key performance indicators from all of your metric data.
+The query language supports sophisticated statistical functions.
+You can construct simple and complex queries across multiple metrics and sources and leverage any combination of functions.
+Functions include arithmetic operators, aggregate functions, time functions, filtering operators, conditional functions, etc.

+The primary job of the **query layer** is to execute Wavefront Query Language queries in the most efficient way.
+The query layer is optimized to scale to the enormous data volumes that Wavefront collects and maintains.
+The optimization avoids unnecessary calls on the storage layer, and ensures a very fast speed-of-thought response time.
+Queries can drive charts or alerts.
+An alert can  notify an individual or a group in your company about a particular condition.
+For example, you can alert operations if a server goes down.
+The alerting functionality integrates with services such as PagerDuty to notify the appropriate person or group.

 ### Compute Layer

 The **compute layer** combines points of data to display within a single pixel (depending on screen resolution) according to the summarization method that is most appropriate for your use case.
-For example, you may want to compare your data center's performance between two different years during the holiday period.
-All calculations are done on the raw data set to ensure you get the most accurate representation of your query.
+For example, you can compare your data center's performance during the holiday period in two different years.
+All calculations are done on the raw data set to ensure you get the most accurate representation.

 ### Storage Layer

 The **storage layer** is designed to be elastic to accommodate an ever-changing number of metrics and sources.
 There is no fixed limit on the amount of data that can be stored in the storage layer.

-### Data Ingestion
+### Data Ingestion Layer

-The **data ingestion layer** has been designed to accommodate extremely high data rates (in excess of 1 million points per second).
-It can be scaled appropriately depending on your expected data rates and growth plans.
-Like the storage layer, the data ingestion layer can have its capacity increased as you grow your usage of Wavefront.
+The **data ingestion layer** can accommodate extremely high data rates, in excess of 1 million points per second.
+It can be scaled depending on expected data rates and growth plans.
+You can increase the capacity of both the storage layer and the data ingestion layer as your Wavefront usage grows.

-In most cases before metrics can begin streaming to Wavefront from a host, application, or service you must add a Wavefront proxy to your installation.

 ## Wavefront Proxy

 The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.
-The proxy works with the Wavefront server to ensure end-to-end flow control.
-When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
-Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
+The proxy works with the Wavefront service to ensure end-to-end flow control.
+When it detects network connectivity issues, the proxy queues metrics in memory and on disk.
+Once connectivity is restored, the proxy replays queued metrics but prioritizes real-time traffic.
 There are many ways to  [configure](proxies_configuring.html) the proxy to tune this behavior.

-The [proxy preprocessor](proxies_preprocessor_rules.html) allows you to correct errors in metric definition, reducing the number of invalid metrics which would otherwise be rejected by the proxy.
+The [proxy preprocessor](proxies_preprocessor_rules.html) allows you to correct errors in the metrics coming from your source, reducing the number of invalid metrics which would otherwise be rejected by the proxy.

-A proxy generates its own [internal metrics](wavefront_monitoring.html) for easy monitoring of the pipeline within Wavefront.
-In initial deployments you can start with one Wavefront proxy.
-However, to enable fault tolerance and higher data rates, production environments more typically employ a load balancer sending data to multiple proxies:
+The proxy generates its own [internal metrics](wavefront_monitoring.html) for easy monitoring of the pipeline within Wavefront.
+In initial deployments, you can start with one Wavefront proxy.
+To enable fault tolerance and higher data rates, production environments typically use a load balancer that sends data to multiple proxies:

 ![Wavefront architecture load balanced](images/wavefront_architecture_lb.png)

 ## Collector Agent

 Collector agents collect metrics from monitored systems and send them to the Wavefront proxy.
-Monitored systems can include hosts, containers, and many different types of applications.
+Monitored systems can include hosts, containers, and different types of applications.
 Wavefront supports many standard [collector agents](integrations.html), including Telegraf, Docker cAdvisor​, and others.